GregoriusG13/Greg_Portofolio/README.md

 ## 📌 Key Insights

-💎 Loyal Segment:
+**💎 Loyal Segment:**
 - Represents only ~12% of total customers
-- But contributes ~58% of total revenue
+- But the highest share ($4.8M)
-- These are the most valuable customers to retain and upsell
+- High-value segment to retain and upsell

-👍 Regular Segment:
+**👍 Regular Segment:**
-- Largest in customer count (~40 million)
+- Largest in customer count (~60%)
-- Generates ~36% of revenue
+- Contributes 36% of revenue ($3.0M)
-- Has potential to be converted into "Loyal" through promotions and loyalty programs
+- Strong potential for upsell and loyalty programs

-💤 Lost Segment:
+**💤 Lost Segment:**
-- Previously active but currently inactive customers
+- Previously active but now inactive
-- Opportunity for reactivation campaigns
+- Contributes ~5% of revenue
-- Contributes 5% of revenue
+- Ideal target for reactivation campaigns

-🌱 New Segment:
+**🌱 New Segment:**
-- Recently acquired or low-activity customers
+- Recently acquired or low-activity users
-- Currently contributes less than 1% of revenue
+- Generates less than 1% of revenue
-- Needs nurturing to become more active
+- Needs onboarding and engagement efforts

 ---